On the mathematical structure of quantum models of computation based on Hamiltonian minimisation: Walks on Graphs: quantum vs stochastic

-The probability \eqref{eqn:probgs} shows a proportionality with a nodes degree and is therefore exactly the same as $\langle i | \pi \rangle$, the probability in the stationary state $\ket{\pi}$ of the stochastic walk (Proposition \ref{prop:ltp}).
-A zero energy quantum walk $Q$ leads to exactly the same distribution of the walker over the nodes as in the long-time limit of the uniform escape stochastic walk $S$ \cite{faccin2013degree}.
+The probability \eqref{eqn:probgs} shows proportionality with a nodes degree and is therefore identical to $\langle j | \pi \rangle$: where $\ket{\pi}$ is the stationary state of the stochastic walk (Proposition \ref{prop:ltp}).
+Hence, a zero energy quantum walk $Q$ leads to the same distribution over the nodes as the long-time limit of the uniform escape stochastic walk $S$ \cite{faccin2013degree}.

 Hence, the work \cite{faccin2013degree} determined that the standard notion of degree distribution plays a role in quantum walks.
 But what if the walker starts in some other initial state?
-We therefore must ask if there is some quantum walk analogue of the unique long-time state of a stochastic walk?
+We therefore must ask, ``is there is some quantum walk analogue of the unique long-time state of a stochastic walk?''

-In fact, the quantum walk in general does not converge to a stationary state.
-But there is a probability distribution that can be thought to characterize the quantum walk in the same way as the long-time state characterizes the stochastic walk.
-It's the long-time average probability vector $P$.
+Clearly, the quantum walk generally does not converge to a stationary state.
+Yet there is a probability distribution that can be thought to characterize the quantum walk in the same way as the long-time state characterizes the stochastic walk.
+This is the long-time average probability vector $P$.

 Provided a complete lack of knowledge as to the time that had passed since the beginning of a quantum walk, the best estimate for the probability of measuring the walker to be at node $i$ would be the long-time average probability \eqref{eqn:ltap}.